Editorial advisory

 Water Verdict

-Park County receives a below-average water quality assessment with a grade of D and a score of 47.9 out of 100.
+Park County, Montana receives a below-average water quality assessment with a grade of D and a score of 47.9 out of 100.
 Residents should review their utility's Consumer Confidence Report and may want to consider additional water filtration for drinking.
+Separately, EPA ATTAINS assessments track 49 water bodies in the county's watershed, none of which are currently listed as impaired under the Clean Water Act.
+At the most recent USGS reading, local streamflow was running above its historical mean at 350.2%.

 Violation Context

-Park County has recorded 2 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Park County, Montana show 2 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 19.3 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+For independent context, 4,870 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance